aspose-zip/Aspose.ZIP-API-References/english/java/com.aspose.zip/sevenziparchive/_index.md

 ```

-Initializes a new instance of the [SevenZipArchive](../../com.aspose.zip/sevenziparchive) class from multi-volume 7z archive and composes entries list can be extracted from the archive.
+Initializes a new instance of the [SevenZipArchive](../../com.aspose.zip/sevenziparchive) class from multi-volume 7z archive and composes an entry list can be extracted from the archive.

 ```